ETM-Standard/etm-standard.github.io/docs/Taxonomy Extension/ETM_TAXONOMY_v1.0.0.md

 | building/floor| | |
 | building/generic| | |

-pet?
-(B33)
-car?

 ## Metadata Examples

 #### Single Asset
 The following is an example of this extension when used for a single NFT asset.

 #### Multiple Assets
-The following is an example of this extension when used in conjunction with the ETM MULTIASSET Standard.
+The following is an example of this extension when used in conjunction with the [ETM MULTIASSET Standard](ETM_MULTIASSET_v1.0.0).

 ## Backwards Compatibility
 This extension to the metadata standard is backwards compatible with existing metadata suggestions proposed in ERC-721 and ERC-1155, as well as [ETM](ETM_v1.0.0).

 ## Considerations
 This standard requires games to support this taxonomy.
 As a result, not all funcionaslity between games will be consistent, nor necessarily supported

+Future Standard Considerations:
+- Pets (B33)
+- Vehicles
+- NPCs
+- Stacking behaviours?

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).